-During the time that Alexandria was being built, the two-millennium-old metropolis of Babylon was the biggest city in the world, with a population of perhaps 200,000.
+During the time that Alexandria was being built, the Mesopotamian metropolis of Babylon was the biggest city in the world, with a population of at least 200,000.
 With its magnificent palaces, lush gardens, and soaring ziggurats, it was arguably the most beautiful city in the world as well.
 It was a meeting place of people and cultures, a cosmopolitan crossroads where businessmen and philosophers, politicians and poets rubbed shoulders with one another.
 It was, in other words, the prototype of what Alexandria would become.

 When Alexander the Great wrested Babylon away from the Persians in October of 331 BC, it was one of the most triumphant moments of a life that contained little but triumph.
 The ancient historian Arrian tells that “all the Babylonians came out to meet him with their priests and rulers, each group of citizens bearing gifts and surrendering the city, the citadel, and their treasure.”
-Meanwhile the soldiers he had led here from humble Macedonia gazed in open-mouthed wonder at glories the likes of which they had never dreamed could actually exist.
+Meanwhile the soldiers Alexander had led here from humble Macedonia gazed in open-mouthed wonder at glories the likes of which they had never dreamed could actually exist.

 The mood was more subdued when Alexander returned to Babylon — now a relatively westerly outpost of his sprawling empire– at the beginning of May in 323 BC, having reluctantly agreed to allow his army to rest and regroup there after eleven years of near-constant travel and conquest.
 Legend says that the prophets who traveled with his army read in their auguries that death awaited him in Babylon, and that a group of Babylonian seers prophesied the same; these met his army just outside their city and begged him not to pass through its gates.
 But, being still a young man in the prime of life, probably at least half-believing himself by now that he was a god on earth, Alexander ignored them.
 Once inside the walls, he took up residence in the opulent palace built by Nebuchadnezzar II, one of the greatest of all Babylon’s erstwhile kings, while he planned the next stage of his campaign; his army was to march again on June 4, this time against the semi-nomadic Arab peoples of the Near East, who had yet to acknowledge his rule.

-Alexander fell ill on the first of June, whilst presiding over a religious ceremony, and had to be carried from the scene on a bier.
+But Alexander fell ill on the first of June, whilst presiding over a religious ceremony, and had to be carried from the scene on a bier.
 Although his fever would ebb and flow over the next week and a half, he would never rise from his sickbed.

 As the date when Alexander’s army was supposed to have left Babylon passed and the king failed to recover, the thoughts of those closest to him turned to the question of succession.
 Alexander himself had never groomed anyone for the role of his successor the way his own father had groomed him.
 In fact, he had never addressed the question even as a theoretical matter.
 The story goes that, when explicitly asked who should inherit his empire, he answered only “the strongest.”
-He had three wives, but only one legitimate child, still in the womb of his queen Roxana, a young girl still in her teens whom he had met in the remote mountainous region of Bactria — a part of modern Uzbekistan — and taken a shine to.
+He had three wives, but only one legitimate child, still in the womb of his queen Roxana, a young girl in her teens whom he had met in the remote mountainous region of Bactria — a part of modern Uzbekistan — and taken a shine to.
 He had a half-brother named Arrhidaeus who was conveniently to hand — he had traveled with the army on its campaigns, and was thus now in Babylon with the ailing king — but he was mentally handicapped: he spoke and acted like a child of about eight years of age.
 Alexander was fond of him in a brotherly way, but had always kept him far from his councils of state.